 Assistance for DNS troubleshooting

-If your domain is resolved to the wrong IP, you'll usually see "page not found" or simply nothing will be displayed at all.
-If everything is correct with the entries, you should first check whether your domain provider is currently having problems with performance.
-If this is the case, you should contact them before you continue to search for the error.
-Otherwise, it's advisable to go in the direction of the Internet, starting with your browser and clearing all DNS caches, if possible.
+If your domain resolves to the wrong IP, you can usually tell by the fact that "site not found" or simply nothing at all is displayed.
+I have already introduced you to the records - if everything is correct with the DNS entries, you should first check whether your domain provider is currently having problems with performance.
+If this is the case, you should contact them before you continue looking for the error.
+Otherwise, we recommend starting with your browser and working your way to the Internet and clearing all DNS caches if possible.

-When you visit a website, your browser and operating system store the IP address of the site for a few hours.
-The DNS cache is very easy to clear in these two cases.
-In the browser, you only have to empty your normal cache.
-This can be done in the most common browsers such as Google Chrome and Mozilla Firefox under Settings then Security/Data Protection.
+When you visit a website, your browser and operating system save the IP address of site for a few hours.
+The DNS cache is very easy to clear in these two cases: In the browser, all you have to do is clear your normal cache.
+You can do this in common browsers such as Google Chrome and Mozilla Firefox under Settings - Security/Privacy.

 Typical source of error

 One typical source of error is when your browser wants to access a domain, but there's still an incorrect IP address in the DNS cache.

 If clearing the browser cache wasn't enough, you should clear the DNS cache of your operating system.
 This can be done as follows:

 - Call the console of your computer (cmd, or "Terminal" on Mac).

 - Depending on your operating system, execute the following command on it:

 - Windows: ipconfig /flushdns